thescouser89/build-finder/README.md

 The `archive-extensions` option specifies the Koji archive type extensions to include in the archive search.
-If this option is given, it will override the `archive-types` option and only files matching the extensions will have their checksums taken.
+If this option is given, it will override the `archive-types` option and only files matching the extensions will have their checksums computed.

 The `archive-types` option specifies the Koji archive types to include in the archive search.